drdk/nwiretap/README.md

-#NWiretap
+#About nwiretap
-**A set of simple instruments to track whats going on inside your .NET applications**
+**NWiretap is a set of simple tools to monitor points of interest inside your .NET Applications**

-A primitive example of usage from an ASP.NET MVC Controller
+Create a class with a set of instruments:

 ```c#
 public class HomeController : Controller